 Can you picture that sheet of plywood?
 Good, now what did you pay for it?
 Start there and go to your dealer with the important attributes and price in mind.
 We have all heard the negotiation adage, “never throw out the first number.”
 This is an instance where that is exactly the wrong advice.
 Plywood mills are magnificent operations that can turn on a dime and manufacture a product with exactly the specifications you need.
 So if you come to me and say I need an A1 Cherry panel, and I want to spend $75, the mill can make that for you.
 If you say you only want to spend $56, guess what?
 The mill can make that for you too.
 Is it the same product?

-Somewhere along the line, the face veneer, the glue, the core construction, etc. was changed to meet that price point.
+Somewhere along the line, the face veneer, the glue, the core construction, etc. was changed to meet a price point.
+When you see “grade A” plywood this is really only referring to the face veneer.
+But what makes a quality plywood panel is so many things and often relative to the user.
+Plywood thicknesses and consistency may be most important to one while quality of the face is important to another.
 This is why you must have a solid idea of what quality means to you concerning plywood.
 If you have never had a good plywood experience then you can do just the opposite and catalog all the things that you didn’t like and then go to your dealer with that list.
 A decent plywood dealer will understand these variables and will be able to craft a combination of components to suit your needs.
 They may not have it in stock at the moment, but they can probably point you to a stocked product that matches what you are looking for.

 In fact, examining the variety of stock your dealer carries and paying close attention to the price differences provides for an excellent education.
 Find out why this panel costs $7 more than the one next to it.
 This will illustrate exactly how small changes in the composition and manufacture of the panel translates back to the price tag.
 It will also guide you to the price you should be paying instead of just buying whatever is on the shelf.
 Contrary to popular belief, price differences from one dealer to another is rarely about one guy trying to make more profit than the other.
 A price difference is a key indicator that the product itself is different and your working results will be different with that panel.